WWE Women Superstars Are Poised To Takeover Professional Wrestling

 As reported by the Inquisitr, the women stole the show at WrestleMania 34.
 Former Olympic bronze medalist in judo and former UFC Women’s Bantamweight Champion Ronda Rousey was spectacular in her WrestleMania debut when she teamed up with former Olympic gold medalist in freestyle wrestling Kurt Angle to trounce Triple H and Stephanie McMahon.

-But the women of the WWE had even more to offer at WrestleMania 34, as Ronda’s colleagues, Charlotte Flair and Asuka, stole the show in the match that deserved to headline the event.
+But the women of the WWE had even more to offer at WrestleMania 34, as Ronda’s wrestling sisters, Charlotte Flair and Asuka, stole the show in a match that deserved to headline the event.
 In a bout that went almost as long (13:05) as the main event between Brock Lesnar and Roman Reigns (15:55), Asuka and Charlotte put on a world-class wrestling clinic of the highest order.
 After watching this match, even the stubbornest critic of women’s wrestling will be forced to admit that the women of the WWE are every bit as good as the men.

 A columnist for SBNation, Charlotte Wilder, wrote the perfect comment about the Flair vs. Asuka bout in her article titled “The women stole the show at WrestleMania 34, and I became a total mark.”